Here are my conclusions on unlocking:

-- There are 4 unlock methods that are claimed to be suitable for the iPhone 5, 5S & 5C.
+- There are 4 unlock methods that are claimed to be suitable for the iPhone 5, iPhone 5S & iPhone 5C.

-- Only 1 method works effectively and that is networking unlocking iPhone 5 (also known as IMEI or factory unlocking)
+- Only 1 method works effectively and that is mobile cell networking unlocking (also known as SIM, IMEI or factory unlocking)

 Network unlocking is the best method because:

-- It doesn’t void your warranty on your iPhone 5 or requires you to download unauthorised and potentially dangerous software
+- It doesn’t void your warranty on your device or requires you to download unauthorised and potentially dangerous software

 - It doesn’t require you to have your phone opened or have any internal changes made to the hardware

 - You don’t have to buy any additional bits to push into the SIM tray